Esophageal Cancer: Introduction

 For some esophageal cancers, the goal of treatment is to cure the cancer.
 If a cure isn’t possible, you may get treatment to help shrink the tumor.
 Or treatment may keep it under control for as long as possible.
 Treatment can also improve your quality of life.
 It does this by helping to control the problems caused by the cancer, like bleeding or trouble swallowing.
 The goals of treatment include:

-Remove or destroy the cancer in the esophagus
+Removing or destroying the cancer in the esophagus

-Remove or destroy tumors in other parts of your body
+Removing or destroying tumors in other parts of your body

-Kill or stop the growth or spread of esophageal cancer cells
+Killing or stopping the growth or spread of esophageal cancer cells

 Types of treatment for esophageal cancer